tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/弹性集群指南/虚拟节点管理/管理虚拟节点_intl_en.md

-This document describes how to manage super nodes in the elastic cluster on the TKE console.
+This document describes how to manage super nodes in the serverless cluster on the TKE console.

 ## Prerequisites

-- Please ensure the elastic cluster has been created.
+- Please ensure the serverless cluster has been created.
 - You have known [Notes on Scheduling Pod to Super Node](https://intl.cloud.tencent.com/zh/document/product/457/39760).

 ### Deleting a super node

-1. Log in to the [TKE console](https://console.cloud.tencent.com/tke2) and click **Elastic Container** > **Elastic Cluster** in the left sidebar to go to the list page of elastic clusters.
+1. Log in to the [TKE console](https://console.cloud.tencent.com/tke2) and click **Cluster** in the left sidebar.
 2. On the list page of clusters, click the desired cluster ID to open the **Deployment** page.
 3. Click **Super Node” in the left sidebar to open **Super Nodes** list page.
 4. On the list page, click **Remove** on the right side of the selected super node.